moov-io/iso8583/README.md

 message.SetData(&ISO87Data{})

-// let's unpack binary message err := message.Unpack(binaryData)
+// let's unpack binary message err := message.Unpack(rawMessage)

-// to get access to typed data we have to get Data from the message
-// and convert it into our ISO87Data type data := message.Data().(*ISO87Data)
+// to get access to typed data we have to get Data from the message and convert it into our ISO87Data type data := message.Data().(*ISO87Data)

 // now you have typed values